yantis/docker-archlinux-tiny/README.md

 The goal was to maintain complete functionality so I did not swap out coreutils for busybox.
 But you could swap out a few things for the busybox version of them and reduce the size down another 20 MB or so.

-11/21/2015 Update: Updated to the latest Arch Linux.
-Removed ArchAssault since no longer exists.

-8/1/2015 Update: The previous version was 97MB but some of the libraries really jumped in size.
-For example: libasan.so 1.2M -> 6.9M and libstdc++.so 1.5M -> 12M

 ## Docker Images Structure